 When all three are present, your blood sugar stays stable, your hunger hormones stay quiet, and you stop thinking about food between meals.

-When one is missing — especially protein — the whole system breaks down and cravings take over.
+When one is missing, especially protein, the whole system breaks down and cravings take over.

 Use the Mediterranean plate as your visual guide.
 You don’t need to track macros or count anything.
 Just look at your plate and ask: do I have protein, fiber, and volume here?